These Headless Chickens Spin Frantically When The News Gets Bad

 The installation will remain aloft until July 2018.
 The goal is to give the public a way to “think about the troubling currents that are currently blowing us around,” says Charles in a related video about the work, “It may not be the weather per say, but its definitely the climate of fear on the internet.”

-To do that, rootoftwo build a program that monitors Reuter’s news feed The system can determine where around the world each story breaks, and counts the number of potentially alarming terms in the text by searching against a list of Homeland Security watchwords previously identified by documents obtained by the Electronic Frontier Foundation.
+To do that, rootoftwo built a program that monitors Reuter’s news feed.
+The system can determine where around the world each story breaks, and counts the number of potentially alarming terms in the text by searching against a list of Homeland Security watchwords previously identified by documents obtained by the Electronic Frontier Foundation.

 The chickens connect remotely to that database and will spin between one and five times, depending on the frequency of watchwords per story.
 Before stopping, each takes into account the geographic coordinates of where the news broke, so that it ends up pointing away from the origin of the trouble.
 After the recent YouTube shooting in Northern California, each would have faced southeast, for instance.